malekoa/pymatrix/README.md

 ```

 #### .determinant()
-Returns the determinant of the matrix using cofactor expansion.
+Returns the determinant of the matrix using laplace expansion.
 Complexity is O(n!) so it gets very slow very quickly as the matrix grows.
-Uses *.fetch_minor_matrix()* as a helper function.
+Uses `.minor()` as a helper function

 ```python
 # create matrix